mmottl/aifad/README.md

     domain = meal.
     codomain = satisfaction.

-The above equations contain the name of datatypes on their left-hand side and their specification on the right-hand side.
+The above equations contain the name of data types on their left-hand side and their specification on the right-hand side.
 For example, a value of type `cheese` can be `Mozzarella` or `Gorgonzola`.
 A (pizza) topping can be `Cheese`, `Tomatoes`, or `Mushrooms`, but `Cheese` values require the